 How to Detect Compressed Air Leaks

-Leaks can be found in any part of a compressed air system, from the compressor to the points of use.
-Common problem areas include:
+Leaks can be found in any part of a compressed air system.
+However, they are most commonly found in the following areas.

 - Pipe joints